mattmakai/fullstackpython.com/content/pages/02-development-environments/04-sublime-text.markdown

   become more productive as you use the editor.

-* [Using Generators for Fun and Profit - Utility for developers](http://www.sublimetext.com/forum/viewtopic.php?f=6&t=17671) isn't about setting up your Sublime Text environment but instead how to create your own plugins using Python.
+* [Using Generators for Fun and Profit - Utility for developers](http://www.sublimetext.com/forum/viewtopic.php?f=6&t=17671) is not about setting up your Sublime Text environment but instead how to create your own plugins using Python.
 The tutorial is written by the author of a Sublime Text plugin who uses generators to implement features with Sublime's API.